The Day the Earth Smiled: Results

 Raw images from Cassini were received on Earth shortly after the event, and a couple of processed images—a high-resolution image of the Earth and the Moon, and a small portion of the final wide-angle mosaic showing the Earth—were released to the public a few days following the July 19 imaging sequence.

 Processing of the full mosaic took place at CICLOPS under Porco's direction over the course of approximately two months.
 During the four hours it took Cassini to image the entire 647,808 km-wide scene, the spacecraft captured a total of 323 images, 141 of which were used in the mosaic.
 NASA revealed that this imaging marked the first time four planets – Saturn, Earth, Mars, and Venus – had been captured at once in visible light by the Cassini craft.
 It was also the first time the people of Earth knew in advance that their picture would be taken from the outer Solar System.

 NASA's official release of the final The Day the Earth Smiled mosaic on November 12, 2013, was met with much fanfare in news media outlets around the world.
-The image graced the front page of The New York Times the following day.
+The image was featured on the front page of The New York Times the following day.
 Public figures including media producer Seth MacFarlane lauded the image.
 The mosaic was also presented by Carolyn Porco, and dedicated to the late astronomer Carl Sagan, at a ceremony at the Library of Congress in honor of its acquisition of Sagan's papers.
 In addition, a collage of images submitted by 1,600 members of the public to NASA's Wave at Saturn campaign was released on November 12.